Watch This Episode of MwahTV About Celebrity personal brand Analysis

 She bought 10% of Weight Watchers and then donated 3% of her shares to the Oprah Winfrey Leadership Academy for Girls, which is in South Africa.

-And if you listen to her podcast, I’m a big fan of her podcast.
+And if you listen to any of her podcasts, I'm a big fan of her Super Soul podcast.

 She often talks about the work that she's doing with her girls.
 These are the girls she's referring to.
 Since lockdown, she's done a deal with Apple TV.
 I think this started happening in 2018, but you can see here the cycle that she's been on.

-So she’s every time she’s built on her skills and experience, she’s developed a whole selection of Oprah themed sub-brands there’s obviously the theme of O or OWN, there’s that trend there.
-But then she’s used these to parlay better deals and use her influence for incredible amounts of good.
-This is a beautiful cycle though.
+So she's every time she's built on her skills and experience, she's developed a whole selection of Oprah-themed sub-brands there's obviously the theme of O or OWN, there's that trend there.
+But then she's used these to parlay better deals and use her influence for incredible amounts of good.
+This is a beautiful cycle.

 This is a great one to take inspiration from.
 If you have your sights on a really big influential career.

-I meet SO MANY people in real life and online who feel like their branding is ruined, or that its failed before it has even begun.
+I meet SO MANY people in real life and online who feel like their branding is ruined, or that it failed before it has even begun.